-Submit a completed International Student Application for Admission online and the accompanying $35 application fee.
-The fee may be paid by credit card (at the end of the online application), or by check/money order payable to Central Michigan University and written from a U.S. bank.
+Submit an International Student Application for Admission online using CMU's application or the Common Application.
+The application fee may be paid by credit card (at the end of the online application), or by check/money order payable to Central Michigan University and written from a U.S. bank.

 Application deadlines: Apply by May 15 if you are beginning classes in the fall semester.
 Apply by October 1 to begin classes in the spring semester.

 Official transcripts should be sent directly to the Admissions Office by all secondary and post-secondary institutions which you have attended.
 Transcripts must include English translations.

 Please submit a copy of the biographic page of your passport.